Upper Arkansas Wilderness Volunteers

 Volunteers, after proper training on standardized approaches and under the direction of Forest Service staff, will spend time hiking trails and reporting trail conditions, providing information to hikers, inventorying campsites and consolidating or eliminating certain sites, mapping the extent of invading plant species, installing or maintaining trailhead and directional signs, and performing minor trail maintenance.
 This is not a trail building or litter clean up or regulation enforcement group, nor is it a lobby group for expanded wilderness; it is a service group helping the Forest Service meet its challenges.

-In Spring 2012, U.S. Forest Service representatives and GARNA worked together to form the Upper Arkansas, building on the foundation of the former Arkansas Headwaters Wilderness Partners organization.
-The group meets regularly, has a Board of Directors and originally received organizational advice and training from a long established wilderness service group – the Poudre Wilderness Volunteers.
+In Spring 2012, U.S. Forest Service representatives and GARNA worked together to form the UAWV, building on the foundation of the former Arkansas Headwaters Wilderness Partners organization.
+The group meets regularly, has a Board of Directors and originally received organizational advice and training from a long-established wilderness service group – the Poudre Wilderness Volunteers.

 How do I join the Upper Arkansas Wilderness Volunteers Chapter?

 Join GARNA and check the box for enrolling as a Upper Arkansas Wilderness Volunteer chapter member.

-As the 2021 season begins, UAWV will be busy hiking as many trails as possible to inventory the work that needs to be done.
+As the summer season begins, UAWV will be busy hiking as many trails as possible to inventory the work that needs to be done.
 This is an important project where all members can collect valuable information by just hiking and logging their findings.
 After that, work projects can be developed.
 Because the 14’ers and lake trails are so popular, we try to get them cleared first.

 In 2018, UAWV assisted the Leadville Ranger District with the Solitude Monitoring project.
 Solitude is an important quality of wilderness, so monitoring it is a measure of how well particular wilderness areas are coping with the outside world.
 This summer, UAWV will again be assisting with Solitude Monitoring in the Collegiate Peaks Wilderness.